COVID-19 Multimodal Transportation System Performance Dashboard

 This dashboard is updated by 10:30 a.m. on weekdays (Monday through Friday).
 The latest data displayed on Fridays, Saturdays and Sundays is for the previous Thursday.
 Data for Fridays, Saturdays and Sundays is added to the dashboard the following Monday.

 WSDOT is monitoring these system-wide transportation changes based on data from WSDOT Traffic Information, the Washington State Transit Association and the Port of Seattle (Seattle-Tacoma International Airport).
 If you are a local agency and would like to share your transportation data here, please email us the information at C19data@wsdot.wa.gov.

 Learn how to use the COVID-19 Multimodal Transportation System Performance Dashboard.

-Note: Baseline is defined as volume number from the same weekday of the same month from the year 2019.
+Note: Baseline is defined as volume number from the same weekday of the same month from the baseline year*.
 For example, Wednesday, April 3, 2019 would serve as the baseline for comparing the volume data from Wednesday, April, 1, 2020. *Baseline year is defined as March 2019 to Feb 2020.
 The dramatic increase shown for Thursday, July 2, 2020 is because the comparison day aligns with Thursday, July 4, 2019 and the holiday travel associated with that date.
 The increase shown for Wednesday, December 22, 2020 is because the comparison day aligns with Wednesday, December 24, 2019 and the holiday travel pattern associated with that date.